 Integration is a matter of design, and produces considerable cognitive load on a learner.
 And in light of APIs, social media, and an array of smart mobile devices, is a kind of digital strategy.
-When the standard says “digital media,” it might as well say social media as it continues “to add interest,” a side-effect of making something non-social, social.
+When the standard says “digital media,” obviously that’s a matter of technology.
+It’s dated and vague and limited, but it’s technology nonetheless.

 Takeaways for Teachers